Dragonfly species in Monmouthshire: Large Red Damselfly

 Current distribution in the county: what we know

-There are many post-2019 records from parts of the Gwent Levels, Newport, Torfaen, the western valleys and the northwest uplands, the Usk Valley, areas around Abergavenny and Monmouth, and the Wye valley south to Chepstow.
+Large Red Damselfly occurs on the Gwent Levels, around Newport, in Torfaen, the western valleys and the northwest uplands, the Usk Valley, areas around Abergavenny and Monmouth, and the Wye valley south to Chepstow.

 Current distribution in the county: what we don’t know